gabrielsferre/myspotifypl/README.md

 you created and have nothing to do with your actual spotify account secrets, like your password.

-## Step 2: compile the code
+## Step 3: compile the code

-To generate the executable file you'll first need a compiler.
-Either Clang or GCC should do.
-You'll also need to install the __libcurl__ library and it's headers if your system doesn't already have that.
-After having all setted up enter the project's folder through the command line and execute the `build.sh` script with
+Enter the project's folder through the command line and execute the `build.sh` script with

 ```